umbraco/UmbracoDocs/13/umbraco-engage/developers/introduction/performance.md

 # Performance

-Within Umbraco Engage we have implemented several performance optimizations and there are also some configurations you can do yourself to optimize the performance of your Umbraco solution with uMarketingSuite.
+Within Umbraco Engage we have implemented several performance optimizations and there are also some configurations you can do yourself to optimize the performance of your Umbraco solution with Umbraco Engage.

 ## Separate processes for storing, parsing, and reporting